Free federal 'surge' COVID-19 testing starts in Columbia on Saturday

 What federal officials have dubbed as "surge testing" comes after Dr. Deborah Birx, the lead coordinator for the White House coronavirus task force, visited USC last week.
 Federal health officials have brought in surge teams to several states with major outbreaks in recent months.

-The S.C. tests are being done in partnership with USC, Gov. Henry McMaster's office, state Department of Health and Environmental Control and the City of Columbia.
+The S.C. tests are being done in partnership with USC, Gov. Henry McMaster's office, DHEC and the city of Columbia.

-Here is the testing schedule.
-Registration is required.
-Registration site information will be released soon:
+Registration ahead of time is required at doineedacovid19test.com.
+Here is the testing schedule:

 Founders Park (USC's baseball stadium), 431 Williams St.